 In the Catoctin Mountains near Thurmont, Maryland, Cunningham Falls State Park has a 78-foot cascading waterfall, a lake, and hiking trails ranging from 0.5 miles to 8 miles long.
 The park is a great place to enjoy outdoor recreation all year, featuring swimming, fishing, canoeing, special camping, and events throughout the summer and fall.

-Costs are slightly higher if you are from out of state.
-You can rent camping and hiking gear from the store.
+Costs at the park are slightly higher if you are from out of state.
+You can rent camping and hiking gear from the park store.

 Covering over 2,000 acres in Boyds, Maryland, Black Hill Regional Park offers a wide variety of activities including hiking, picnicking, boating, and guided nature programs.
 Visitors can enjoy spectacular views over Little Seneca Lake, and hikers, bikers, and horseback riders can explore miles of trails in the park.
 There is also a visitor center that hosts nature programs and offers interpretive tours throughout the year which are child-friendly.